Created on

 Within a single Service Rule, only priority-members referenced, and are within SLA, are considered for traffic steering.

-Next, out of these SD-WAN members, a FIB (native routing table) lookup is performed and if best path egress interface is SD-WAN member listed within said Service rule then forward traffic to that member.
+Next, out of these SD-WAN members, a FIB (native routing table) lookup is performed and if the best path egress interface is SD-WAN member listed within said Service rule then forward traffic to that member.

-Note, that the configuration sequence within priority-member setting reads from LEFT to RIGHT, meaning #1 is first and #6 is last in this example.
+Note, that the configuration sequence within the priority-member setting reads from LEFT to RIGHT, meaning #1 is first and #6 is last in this example.

 Considerations.